-- 1. Notice: Each affected employee shall receive written notice from the appointing authority, specifying the exact date when layoff is to be effective; and at least two weeks' notice shall be given. - (A) The commencing date of the reemployment rights of the employee shall start from the effective date of the layoff. - 2.
-Recall List: The Human Resources Department will automatically establish a recall list for a period of 12 months.
+- 1. Notice: Each affected employee shall receive written notice from the appointing authority, specifying the exact date when layoff is to be effective; and at least two weeks' notice shall be given. - (a) The commencing date of the reemployment rights of the employee shall start from the effective date of layoff. - 2.
+Recall List: The Human Resources Department will automatically establish a recall list for a period of 12 months. - (a) All departments where classifications exist which are on the recall list, will be notified of the employee's availability. - (b) Individuals on the recall list will be appointed to vacancies for which they qualify in the department from which they were laid off, so long as any person in that class is on such a list, before any other names on any other eligible lists promotional or open competitive are used.

-- (A) All departments where classifications exist which are on the recall list, will be notified of the employee's availability. - (B) Individuals on the recall list will be appointed to vacancies for which they qualify in the department from which they were laid off, so long as any person in that class is on such a list, before any other names on any other eligible lists promotional or open competitive - are used.
+V. Work Hours

-Article 37.
-Work Hours
+A. Work schedules are defined as an employee's regularly assigned hours of the day and days per week.
+The Department currently operates a variety of work schedules including the 5-8, 3-12, 4-10 and 9-80.

-- A. Work schedules are defined as an employee's regularly assigned hours of the day and days per week.
-The Department currently operates a variety of work schedules including the 5-8, 3-12, 4-10 and 9-80. - B. Unless otherwise provided herein, employees are entitled to paid leave benefits based on an eight-hour day regardless of their work schedule.
+B. Unless otherwise provided herein, employees are entitled to paid leave benefits based on an eight-hour day regardless of their work schedule.

-Article 38.
+VI.
 Reassignment

-For non-emergency regular reassignments, except for special events for which the City does not receive over seven (7) calendar days advanced notice of the necessity of utilizing Department personnel, the City shall provide the employee at least seven (7) calendar days prior notice in writing for reassignment of days off, working hours or work assignment, unless waived by all directly affected parties.
+For non-emergency reassignments, except in the case of special events in which the City does not receive over seven (7) calendar days advanced notice of the necessity of utilizing Department personnel, the City shall provide the employee at least seven (7) calendar days prior notice in writing for reassignment of days off, working hours or work assignment, unless waived by all directly affected parties.

-Irregular work assignments such as those which occur in Special Enforcement Section (SES) and Special Investigations Section (SIS) due to the nature of the operation are not necessarily on a fixed and constant work schedule, and as a result, are generally exempt from the seven (7) calendar day notice.
+Irregular work assignments such as that which occurs in Special Enforcement Section (SES) and Special Investigations Section (SIS) due to the nature of the operation are not necessarily on a fixed and constant work schedule, and as a result, are generally exempt from the seven (7) calendar day notice.
 However, every reasonable effort shall be made to consider the employee's circumstances.